 During clinical trials with the Hepatitis C combination drug regimen that contains ombitasvir/paritaprevir/ritonavir, with or without dasabuvir, ALT elevations greater than 5 times the upper limit of normal (ULN), including some cases greater than 20 times the ULN, were significantly more frequent in women using ethinyl estradiol-containing medications such as COCs.
-Discontinue Blisovi Fe 1.5/30 prior to starting therapy with the combination drug regimen ombitasvir/paritaprevir/ritonavir, with or without dasabuvir [see Contraindications (4)].
-Norethindrone acetate and ethinyl estradiol can be restarted approximately 2 weeks following completion of treatment with the combination drug regimen.
+Discontinue Blisovi Fe 1/20 prior to starting therapy with the combination drug regimen ombitasvir/paritaprevir/ritonavir, with or without dasabuvir (see CONTRAINDICATIONS).
+Blisovi Fe 1/20 can be restarted approximately 2 weeks following completion of treatment with the combination drug regimen.